 \section{Introduction}

 Conventional accelerators are typically based on uncoupled beam dynamics.
 Courant and Snyder developed the uncoupled beam parametrization and defined the well-known beam optics functions, also called Twiss parameters~\cite{courant1958theory}.
 Uncoupled beam dynamics have been studied extensively, and important beam properties have been determined and characterized, such as beam stability and perturbations~\cite{lee2018accelerator,wiedemann2015particle}.
 Single-particle dynamics shed light on beam resonances and the importance of machine operating points.
 Uncoupled single-particle dynamics are relatively easy to deal with due to the separation of transverse planes, where the primary source of coupling is magnet alignment errors in a linear machine.
 Usually, the weak coupling created in the machine is corrected using skew quadrupoles.
 However, coupling never disappears in the lattice since higher-order magnets are used for various corrections, and fringe fields always introduce a source of coupling to the system, whether linear or nonlinear.
-Recently, there has been a growing interest in the use of coupled beam optics and coupled lattices as options that can lead to higher luminosities and beam brightness.